-Ford Focus owners have reported 41 problems associated with door (under the structure category).
+Ford Focus owners have reported 55 problems related to door (under the structure category).

 See all problems of the 2005 Ford Focus.

 The contact owns a 2011 Ford Focus.
 While the vehicle was parked, the rear doors failed to unlock until after several attempts.
 The contact continued to lock and unlock the doors until one of the doors unlocked.
 The failure recurred on several occasions with all four doors.
 The contact mentioned that the window was rolled down and she was still unable to open the door from the outside of the vehicle.
 The vehicle was not taken to the dealer or diagnosed.
 The manufacturer was made aware of the failure.
 The approximate failure mileage was 82,000.

 See all problems of the 2011 Ford Focus.

 The contact owns a 2004 Ford Focus.
 The contact stated that while driving approximately 15 mph, an abnormal noise emitted from the front driver side door.
 The front driver side door swung open independently.
 The vehicle was not diagnosed or repaired.
 The manufacturer was not made aware of the failure.
 The failure mileage was 770,714.

 See all problems of the 2004 Ford Focus.